About

 Who are we?

-We are two brothers and like you, we hold down full time jobs and lead a normal life.
-The only difference is that every once in a while we don old scruffy clothes, grab our cameras and head off into the wilderness.
-Occasionally we remember other useful items such as water, torches and the odd snack.
-Unknown to each other we had spent the same week reading about derelict buildings and Urban Exploration forums.
+We are two brothers and like you, we hold down full-time jobs and lead a relatively normal life.
+The only difference is that every once in a while we don old scruffy clothes, grab our cameras and head off into the wilderness to venture into forgotten buildings.
+Occasionally we remember other useful items such as water, torches, the odd snack and even a camera battery.
+Unknown to each other we had spent the same week reading about derelict buildings online on various websites throughout the web.
 That was back in 2007 when we discovered that there was 100 acres of industry laying derelict on our doorstep.
 Since then we have not looked back, except when we hear the scuffle of footsteps behind us or the loud banging of a door in the wind.
-It has been an adventure filled with tense moments, incredibly stupid moments, and moments when we forget we are in the middle of a derelict site with security just round the corner, laughing like hyenas because one of use has taken an unexpected nose dive out of a window.
-We have met some fantastic people along the way, and we will get to you later…
+It has been an adventure filled with tense moments, incredibly stupid moments, and moments when we forget we are in the middle of a guarded derelict site, laughing like hyenas because one of us has taken an unexpected nose dive out of a window.

 We can’t explain why we do it, we just do.
+It probably has something to do with being cooped up in an office block five days a week.
 It is a bug that we cannot always ignore.
 We blame That Smell.

 The Website

 If we are honest, it is not what we had ever expected.
-It started as somewhere to post a few photos that we had taken so that we could share them on the ether, then we begun reading about the buildings we were visiting.
+It started as somewhere to post a few photos that we had taken so that we could share them in the ether.
+Then we began reading about the buildings we were visiting.
 So it started to expand.
-Then it expanded a little more, then redesigned to become more functional and then set about expanding again.
-We even started to document buildings that had been converted, but their past uses forgotten.
-This has led to a rather comprehensive site, not only filled with photos, but information.
-Eventually the website was separated down into two sections, Places we have explored and a section dedicated to our photography exploits unrelated to our explores.
+Then it expanded a little more, then was redesigned to become more functional and then it set about expanding again.
+We started out with a few page hits a day and didn’t see much growth until Virgin Media picked up our page after a ‘Most Haunted’ program on Denbigh Hospital; we peaked over 10000 hits in a single day.
+Since then, the website has consistently averaged about 500 hits and we have been referenced, back linked and published by a number of websites.
+All of this has led to a rather comprehensive site, not only filled with photos, but information.
+Eventually the website was split down into two sections, Places we have explored and a section dedicated to our photography exploits unrelated to our explores.

-In 2012, we decided to bolt a blog onto the side of the website so that we could add some human elements to the mountain of historical documentation.
-We felt that the website was a little sterile and too much like a university text book.
-The WordPress platform proved to be so useful and easy to use that we decided to move the entire website over and TheTimeChamber was born for the third time.
-Hopefully this should allow us to easily update the website in the future as we had fallen into the habit of doing ‘mass updates’.
-It may cause us to uncontrollably tinker with everything.
+In 2011, we decided to bolt a blog to the side of the website so that we could add some human elements to the mountain of historical documentation.
+The website had started to become a little sterile and too much like a half-filled university text-book.
+A blog was a useful addition, where you will find our ramblings on just about anything crosses our minds.
+The WordPress platform proved useful and so easy to use that we decided to move the entire website over and TheTimeChamber was re-re-re-born for the third time.
+Hopefully this should allow us to more easily update the website in the future as we had fallen into the habit of doing ‘mass updates’.
+A side effect is that it may cause us to uncontrollably tinker with everything.
 Especially after an update, which has an obnoxious habit of resetting things.

 Contributors